MartinThoma/MartinThoma.github.io/_drafts/2015-05-25-languages-for-back-ends.md

 ([1](http://blog.stackoverflow.com/2008/09/what-was-stack-overflow-built-with/),
 [2](http://meta.stackexchange.com/a/10370/158075)).

-I see a big problem in the Microsoft-centric technology stack.
-You have to use everything from them.
+I see a big problem in the Microsoft-centric technology stack. <strike>You have to use everything from them.
 (Almost) everything is closed source.
-If they discontinue the development or if they don't fix stuff which might be relevant for you, you're fucked.
+If they discontinue the development or if they don't fix stuff which might be relevant for you, you're fucked.</strike>

+This seems to change.
+Microsoft moved some important parts of their stack to GitHub (see [dotnet.github.io](http://dotnet.github.io/)).
+Most important seems to be that the compiler Roslyn is licensed under an Apache License.
+But there is also ASP.NET, the Entity Framework, and the .NET runtime.
+The [Visual Studio Community Edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) is not available for free (but only for Windows).

 ## Python